-Significant adoption of the CPMS meat electronics technologies by large volume beef and sheep meat processors has been achieved through on-site support by the commercialiser, Realcold Milmech, for individual installations.
-The commercial uptake of the new electrical stimulation equipment for sheep plants has now reached 75% of total sheep process capacity and 70% of total beef process capacity in the top 56 largest meat processors.

-Uptake of CMPS with many medium to low volume processors, interested to adopt the technology, has been limited due to the overall cost of the mechanical and electrical installation For example for a \$75,000 commercial sheep installation, the electronic cost is typically \$25,000 and the mechanical cost is \$50,000.
-It is important that the benefits of eating quality improvement contributed by the CPMS technologies flows on to medium and low beef and sheep processors

-Of the medium to low volume users, a large interest has been exhibited by 30-40 of these processors wanting to go it alone on cheaper alternatives.
-This will be harmful for the industry in the long run due to lack of managed installations and ongoing support and lack of compatibility with future technical developments.

-It is important that this industry need is acknowledge and overall reduced installations costs are investigated.
-The cost of installation may be reduced by

-- i) a redesign to make the electronics cheaper, - ii) by producing do-it-yourself kits with guidelines and remote support during and after installation.

-A process needs to be put in place to develop cheaper equipment which will be compliant with future electrical certification requirements.

-In addition to the costs components of CPMS electronics, a future problem will emerge with lack of the electrical compliance.
-Current CMPS technologies have not been designed to meet the Australian electrical compliance certification because it is not a mass produced item.
-In the future, it will be a requirement that all equipment of this type will need to have electrical certification.

-There are cheap non-CPMS units available with no mechanical support.
-The issue is that processors installing these cheap unsafe and less effective units often contact Realcold after installation seeking assistance (for no cost) for modifying the cheaper system.
+- The CPMS meat electronics (a suite of four separate technologies depending on application) has been a significant factor in improving the eating quality of Australian red meat and impact assessments have shown a good cost benefit ratio. - Significant adoption of the CPMS meat electronics technologies by large volume beef and sheep meat processors has been achieved through on-site support by a commercialiser, Argus Realcold, for individual installations.
+The commercial uptake of the new electrical stimulation equipment for sheep plants has now reached 75% of total sheep process capacity and 70% of total beef process capacity in the top 56 largest meat processors. - It is important that the benefits of eating quality improvement contributed by the CPMS technologies flows on to medium and low volume beef and sheep processors. - The cost of CPMS installation is significant and in the past has discouraged uptake by medium to low volumes processors.
+For example, for a \$75,000 commercial sheep installation, the electronic cost is typically \$25,000 and the mechanical cost is \$50,000. - Of the many medium to low volume users, a large interest has been exhibited by 30-40 of these processors wanting to go it alone on cheaper alternatives.
+This will be bad for the industry in the long run due to lack of managed installations and ongoing support and lack of compatibility with future technical developments. - It is important now that we acknowledge this industry need by reducing overall installations costs.
+The cost of installation may be reduced with: - ii) a redesign to make the electronics cheaper, and - iii) by producing do it yourself kits with guidelines and remote support during and after installation.
+It is proposed to put a process in place to develop cheaper equipment which will be compliant with future electrical certification requirements. - In addition, to the costs components of CPMS electronics, a future problem will emerge with lack of the electrical compliance.
+Current CMPS technologies have not been designed to meet the Australian electrical compliance certification because it was not a mass produced item.
+With the large uptake of electronics it is becoming increasingly difficult to argue that the electronics is not a standard industry component.
+In the future, it will be a requirement that all equipment of this type will need to have electrical certification (as a minimum, C Tick but probably CE as well). - The recently completed NZ standard NZS 6116 "Safe Application of Electricity in the Meat Industry" will eventually become an Australian Standard.
+This will require electronic equipment to have in-built limits in parameter selection to prevent the output energy exceeding the specified safety envelope. - A tendering process to identify suitable manufacturers has identified one particular company (HE Tech) who can not only produce the required electronics at the lowest cost, but have the skills to ensure electrical compliance (C Tick and CE) and design to safety specifications.
+This company also has a history of manufacturing electronics components for the red meat industry and is interested in being involved. - The MLA licensed commercialisers for Meat Electronics, Argus RealCold, will coordinate the electronics design and production as they will be the company who deal with HE Tech on an ongoing basis.
+The remaining part of the project involving on plant performance testing of prototypes will be jointly managed by RealCold and MLA personnel. - The purpose of this project was to ensure electrical compliance of meat electronics in Australia for the foreseeable future and minimise risk of eating quality failure due to forced removal of stimulation equipment from meat plants.